act-rules/act-rules.github.io/_rules/heading-descriptive-b49b2e.md

 #### Failed Example 1

-Heading marked up with `h1` element that does not describe the topic or purpose of the following [palpable content][].
+Heading marked up with `h1` element that does not describe the topic or purpose of the following [perceivable content][].

 ```html
 <html lang="en">